 Orientation and Advising

 Orientation will take place on campus at the end of August/beginning of September.
 These orientation days are designed to prepare you for independent work throughout the internship.

 Class Days (held every Monday in the Fall and Spring semesters)

 Classes will help you expand on the knowledge and skills gained on site.
 Fall classes include Clinical Nutrition Applications and Educating Through the Lifecycle.
 Spring classes include Food, Wellness and Social Environment and Research and Public Policy.
 Classes often include guest speakers who cover a variety of topics including: clinical disease states, nutrition care process, research, nutrition support, behavior change, food service, entrepreneurship, whole foods, energetics of food and the body, complementary medicine, herbs, and more.
 Eighteen graduate credits, offered through the graduate Department of Education, are earned during class days and field experience throughout the year.

 Community Wellness and Nutritional Health Promotion (520 hours)

-This rotation requires interns to spend a minimum of 420 hours working with clients in all phases of life and in a variety of community settings.
-You will spend 40 hours working with both adults and seniors.
+This rotation requires interns to spend a minimum of 520 hours working with clients throughout many phases of life and in a variety of community settings.
+You will spend 40-50 hours working with both adults and seniors.
 You will spend 140 hours working in food systems and food insecurity rotations.
-You will also spend 55 hours working in a nutrition counseling setting (WIC).
+You will also spend 55 hours working in a nutrition counseling setting (WIC) and 55 hours coaching students and faculty/staff on campus in the Keene State College Nutrition Coaching program.
 The remaining hours may be spent working with groups depending on intern interest and community needs.
 This rotation will provide you with experience in counseling, public health, and community settings.
-(Note: Rotations in eating disorders are not currently available and there are limited opportunities for private practice counseling.)
+(Note: Rotations in eating disorders are not currently available and there are limited opportunities for private practice and outpatient counseling.)

 Clinical (480 hours)